Grand European Travel Logo

 Great Ocean Road to Warrnambool

 Buckle up for an epic coastal road trip filled with pinch-me moments.
 Your journey along the scenic Great Ocean Road will have you glued to the window the whole way with plenty of photo ops and time to relax and take in one of the world’s greatest drives.
-Stop at the Mediterranean-inspired, quaint seaside villages.
-In Lorne, browse the shops along Mountjoy Parade set against the surrounding hills and forest, then in Apollo Bay watch the boats come in at the harbour before today’s highlight, Twelve Apostles.
+Stop at a Mediterranean-inspired, quaint seaside village, Apollo Bay and watch the boats come in to the harbour before today’s highlight, the Twelve Apostles.
 Admire these limestone formations rising 45 metres above the Southern Ocean and towering over the surrounding landscapes, feeling fortunate that you have the opportunity to see the eight apostles still standing today.
-Later, visit Loch Ard Gorge and London Bridge before arriving in the historic former port city of Warrnambool and your overnight stay at Deep Blue Hotel & Hot Springs.
+Later, visit Loch Ard Gorge and London Bridge before arriving in the historic former port city of Warrnambool and your overnight stay at Lady Bay Resort.
 Relax in their sauna or book some time in their spa or geothermal hot springs to rejuvenate before another big day.

 Twelve Apostles in Melbourne, Australia